-An honest look at honest campaigns
+An honest look at honest copywriting

-Like every profession, marketing has its rules.
+As with all elements of marketing, copywriting has its rules.
 These are based on human behaviour observed from

 data and, for the most part, they work.